allprod/Allprod/README.md

 #### 🌱 My latest projects

 - [ItIsEntropy/itisentropy.github.io](https://github.com/ItIsEntropy/itisentropy.github.io) - github pages site
-- [ItIsEntropy/currency_converter](https://github.com/ItIsEntropy/currency_converter) - My final Submission for the ALC 7 days of code Challenge. project name compliant and what not
 - [ItIsEntropy/procurrency](https://github.com/ItIsEntropy/procurrency) - A progressive web app built as part of the Google Learn with Andela Challenge 3.0 challenge course.
 This is a certificate challenge for the mobile web specialist track, a prerequisite for the Nanodegree scholarship selection.

 #### 🔭 Latest releases I've contributed to